Visitors present in the buildings of the Court of Justice are required to respect the following security rules and rules of conduct:

-Due to security checks, visitors are requested to adhere strictly to the timetable for their visit.
+Due to security checks, visitors are requested to adhere strictly to the timetable for their visits.

 Visitors are requested to behave discreetly and with restraint throughout their visit to the Court of Justice, and to dress appropriately.